jkalodimos/Introduction-to-Finance/README.md

-# BA 240H — Introduction to Finance
+# Introduction to Finance

-Course materials for BA 240H at Oregon State University, Spring 2026.
+Course materials for Introduction to Finance at Oregon State University.

 **[→ View materials](https://jkalodimos.github.io/Introduction-to-Finance/)**